Native Artist Residency

 Artists-in-residence may focus on traditional or contemporary Native art forms including but not limited to wood carving, ivory carving, silver engraving, beading, skin, gut and fish skin sewing, drum making, and basket or textile weaving, drumming, and dancing.
 Outstanding beginners as well as experienced artists are welcome.
 Artists benefit from utilizing the museum’s collections for research and meeting visitors from around Alaska and the world and local Sitka community members while working in the museum gallery.

-About the Native Artist Residency
+History of the Native Artist Residency

 Since 1988, summer visitors to the Museum have enjoyed the opportunity to observe and visit with Alaska Native artists at work.
 From mid-May to mid-September, artists representing cultures across Alaska come to Sitka to demonstrate their art for residents as well as for travelers from outside of the state.